Charvi881/college-project/README.md

-WIT-college-project
-Certainly!
-Let's update the name to Pet NGO.
-Here's the revised description for your README.md file:

 Pet NGO (Pet Animal Welfare Society)
 About Pet NGO
 Pet NGO, is a compassionate organization dedicated to the welfare of animals, particularly pets.
 Our mission is to provide a safe haven for abandoned, lost, or surrendered animals and ensure their well-being.
 Here's what we do: